AED Compliance Management Software: A Complete Guide

 Infographic showing the evolution from manual spreadsheet-based AED compliance management to automated smart systems.
 Features four main sections: spreadsheet challenges highlighting error risks, smart system benefits showing automation advantages, implementation strategy with phased approach, and ROI outcomes demonstrating 70% time reduction and improved safety compliance.

-What Are Your Legal Obligations for AED Compliance?
+Are You Meeting Your Legal AED Obligations?

 Placing an AED in your facility is a critical first step, but your responsibility doesn’t end there.
 Owning an AED comes with a set of legal duties designed to ensure the device is always ready to save a life.
 While the specifics can feel complex, they all point to a single goal: readiness.
 Failing to maintain your AED and keep proper records can create significant liability risks for your organization.